The Lynchburg College/St. Lucia partnership began in 2003 with a workshop in special education for 50 teachers.

 In 2006, a graduate program for school counselors was initiated with 25 students completing the MEd program.
 In 2008, a service learning program was established for Lynchburg College students to participate in service learning activities on the island.
 Forty-six students and four faculty members were involved in the program.
 A preschool health, developmental, and educational screening was conducted for over 350 children throughout the country.
 Other activities included opportunities for students to work in a variety of school settings, to mentor and tutor adolescents at risk, and to learn about the government, education, health systems, and culture of St. Lucia.

-Other programs provided by the LC/St. Lucia partnership include designing a new multi-disciplinary assessment program for the nation, a two-day workshop on autism for approximately 140 teachers and parents, a course on addiction counseling for 35 participants, training in clinical supervision strategies for school principals, reading instruction workshops with 900 educators participating, and an advanced course in abnormal behavior for counselors.
+Other programs provided by the LC/St. Lucia partnership include designing a new multi-disciplinary assessment program for the nation, a workshop on autism for 140 teachers and parents, coursesin advanced counseling, training in clinical supervision strategies for school principals, and reading instruction workshops with 900 educators participating.